steveklabnik/dtp/README.md

 Sample implementation
 ---------------------

-There is a sample implementation located in the `spec` directory.
+There is a sample implementation located in the `sample` directory.